byrd-laif/soilMakers/readme.md

 ***Knowledge Harvesting,** designing a more desirable, fulfilling, life supporting; Ecologically Modern and Realistic Lifestyle.*

-*An integrated set of processes that allow the often hidden insight of human expertise to be captured and converted into specific actionable know-how that can be transferred to someone.*
+***Tools for understanding.** An integrated set of processes that allow the often hidden insight of human expertise to be captured and converted into specific actionable know-how that can be transferred to someone.*

 [**Life*Styles* For Change ~ Becoming a part of the circle of life.**](./lifeStylesForChange)

 #### *The Ecology Is The Economy.*

-***Conservation as a consequence of lifestyle/production.***
+***Producing something real.
+Conservation as a consequence of lifestyle/production.***

 **Projecting ones lifestyle into a future possibility, living the creative process, and designing a living that feeds the Soul and honors the Soil, that pays the Bills.**